EnviroDIY/ModularSensors/docs/Further-Reading/Sleep-Configurations.md

 - Re-enable the watch-dog timer
 - Restart the I2C (Wire) interface
 - Disable any unnecessary timeouts in the Wire library
-  - These waits would be caused by a readBytes or parseX being called on wire after the Wire buffer has emptied.
+  - These waits would be caused by a readBytes or parseX being called on Wire after the Wire buffer has emptied.
-    The default stream functions - used by wire - wait a timeout period after reading the end of the buffer to see if an interrupt puts something into the buffer.
+    The default stream functions - used by Wire - wait a timeout period after reading the end of the buffer to see if an interrupt puts something into the buffer.
     In the case of the Wire library, that will never happen and the timeout period is a useless delay.
 - Detach RTC interrupt the from the wake pin
 - Disable the RTC interrupt